DRAE-MLP/VIC-on-Clustering/README.md

 # VIC-on-LatentFingerprintsClustering
-The present project validates data sets using VIC.
+The present project validates data sets with a Validity Index using Supervised Classifiers (VIC).